michaeldallariva/MichkaMC/README.md

 - Multi-account IMAP, POP3 and SMTP (up to 10 accounts), with TLS/STARTTLS enforced and server identity checked.
 - Real autodiscovery: provider autoconfig, Thunderbird ISPDB, and DNS SRV over DNS-over-HTTPS, with a sensible fallback.
-- OAuth2 sign-in for Gmail, Outlook and Yahoo, plus password and app-password authentication.
+- OAuth2 sign-in for Google and Microsoft, plus password and app-password authentication for other providers.
+- End-to-end encrypted email with OpenPGP: encrypt and sign outgoing mail so not even your provider can read it, with automatic key exchange (Autocrypt and Web Key Directory) and fingerprint verification.
 - Collapsible per-account navigation with nested folders (Inbox, Sent, Drafts, Spam, Trash, Archive and custom folders) and unread counts, with strong per-account isolation.
 - Message reader that shows plain text by default, a per-message HTML toggle, and blocks remote images until you allow them (defeats tracking pixels).
 - Compose, reply, reply-all and forward, with attachments (send, download and open; up to 100 MB per email), drafts, and a copy of sent mail filed to your Sent folder.
+- Mail rules, search, and an offline outbox that queues and retries when you are offline.
 - New-mail notifications with an optional sound and ephemeral, never-stored previews.

 ### Chat (end-to-end encrypted)